MKJM2/Tap/README.md

 # Tap

-An unremarkable but _Polished_ interpreted programming language.
-Originally built as a personal project to learn C++20 (+CMake & Gtest), it has since been rewritten in Rust (I like the convenience of match statements compared to std::visit (bleh)).
+An unremarkable but deliberately _Polished_ interpreted programming language.
+Originally built as a personal project to learn C++20 (CMake, Gtest, and other ritual sacrifices), it has since been rewritten in Rust (I like the convenience of match statements compared to std::visit (bleh)).
-Currently in ludicrous infancy.
-The goal is to solve all Advent of Code problems using Tap.
+Currently in infancy.
+The short term goal is to solve all Advent of Code problems using Tap.
+There is no long term goal.

 ## Current state of affairs:
 - Rust / C++ inspired syntax